 Number of Crew: Two.
-At least one coxswain and one observer/lookout must be assigned to each boat for the duration of the patrol period.
-These personnel must be qualified in the operation of the security boat, and must be qualified with, and armed with personal protective weapons in accordance with SECNAVINST 5500.29C, DoDD 5210.56, as permitted by state and local regulations.
+At least one coxswain and one observer/lookout shall be assigned to each boat for the duration of the patrol period.
+These personnel shall be qualified in the operation of the security boat, and shall be qualified with, and armed with personal protective weapons in accordance with SECNAVINST 5500.29C, DoDD 5210.56, and relevant state and local regulations.